 Alpine Valley has a fleet of rental skis and prime snowmaking capabilities, making it an ideal choice for your next ski trip.
 Families can have fun all day on 25 tree-lined slopes at this southeast Michigan park.
-There are 9 high-capacity chair lifts and four rope tows, three terrain parks and a magic carpet for beginners.
+There are ten high-capacity chair lifts and ten rope tows.
 For lessons, reserve a spot at least a day in advance, helmets required for kids.
-COVID precautions: Masks are required, groups should plan to ride chair lifts together, singles will be able to ride alone.
-Extra cleaning and hand sanitizer stations set up.

 - Address: 600 River Road, Otsego

 The folks at Bittersweet Ski Resort pride themselves on their snowmaking ability.
-The resort, located just north of Kalamazoo, is home to the seven chair lifts, two wonder carpets for beginners and two rope tows.
+The resort, located just north of Kalamazoo, is home to the seven chair lifts, three wonder carpets for beginners and one rope tow.
 There are features to accommodate every skill level.
 Bittersweet also offers snowboard and skiing private and group lessons for adults and children.
-COVID precautions: Masks are required, bags and shoes must be kept in vehicle, social distancing enforced and hand sanitizer stations set up.
-Indoor spaces are reduced.

 - Address: 1 Boyne Mountain Road, Boyne Falls